Skip to main content

 About Delta de l'Ebre

 Delta de l'Ebre Natural Park protects 7,736 hectares of the Ebro River delta, the largest wetland in Catalonia and one of the most important in the western Mediterranean, in Tarragona province.
-Designated in 1983, the park encompasses coastal lagoons, salt marshes, sand spits, and rice paddies across the delta's 320-square-kilometer extent.
-The delta is the third-largest in the Mediterranean after the Nile and Rhone, formed by sediment deposited over millennia.
+[1] Designated in 1983 and expanded in 1986, the park encompasses coastal lagoons, salt marshes, sand spits, and rice paddies across the delta's 320-square-kilometer extent.
+[2] The delta is the third-largest in the Mediterranean after the Nile and the Rhône, formed by sediment deposited over millennia.
 Over 350 bird species have been recorded, making it one of Europe's premier birdwatching destinations.
-The park is a Ramsar Wetland and Natura 2000 site.
+[3] The park is a Ramsar Wetland (designated 1993) and Natura 2000 site.
 Its economic importance for rice production and aquaculture coexists with exceptional ecological value.

 Wildlife Ecosystems

-The delta is internationally important for waterbirds, with over 100,000 wintering ducks and over 15,000 breeding pairs of herons, egrets, gulls, and terns.
-Greater flamingo flocks numbering thousands feed in the lagoons.
-Breeding species include Audouin's gull, little tern, slender-billed gull, and glossy ibis.
+The delta is internationally important for waterbirds, with hundreds of thousands of birds using the site across the year.
+Greater flamingos, resident since a breeding colony established in 1992, are present year-round with breeding pairs reaching over 2,700 in productive years.
+[1] Breeding species include Audouin's gull, little tern, slender-billed gull, and glossy ibis.
 The rice paddies serve as supplementary wetland habitat, especially for herons and waders.
 The lagoons support important fish populations including European eel, sole, and mullet.
 Otters have recolonized the delta.
 The sand spits attract significant numbers of migratory shorebirds.
-Over 50 fish species and numerous crustaceans support both ecological function and commercial fisheries.
+Over 350 bird species have been recorded across all seasons.

 Flora Ecosystems

 Aquatic and wetland vegetation dominates, with extensive Phragmites reed beds, Typha marshes, and Juncus saltmarsh bordering the lagoons.
 Salicornia and Arthrocnemum halophytes colonize the most saline areas.
 Submerged aquatic vegetation including pondweeds and Ruppia supports the clear-water lagoon ecosystems.
 The rice paddies, while agricultural, provide seasonal wetland habitat and are managed increasingly with biodiversity in mind.
 Sand dune communities with marram grass and sea daffodil protect the outer delta coast.
 Small remnant patches of riverine forest with poplar, tamarisk, and willow survive along channels.
-Posidonia seagrass beds in the adjacent marine areas are declining.
+Posidonia seagrass beds in the adjacent marine areas are under pressure from erosion and turbidity.

 Geology

 The Ebro delta is a relatively young geological feature, with the current above-water delta forming over approximately the last 6,000 years from sediment carried by the Ebro River.
-The delta extends approximately 25 kilometers into the Mediterranean Sea.
-Sediment cores reveal alternating marine and freshwater deposits recording sea level fluctuations and river discharge changes.
+The delta extends approximately 22 kilometers into the Mediterranean Sea.
+[1] Sediment cores reveal alternating marine and freshwater deposits recording sea level fluctuations and river discharge changes.
 The delta's growth has slowed dramatically since the construction of upstream dams, particularly Mequinenza and Riba-roja, which trap over 95% of the river's sediment load.
-The resulting sediment deficit means the delta is now experiencing net erosion and subsidence, losing an estimated 10 meters of coastline annually in the most exposed areas.
+The resulting sediment deficit means the delta is now experiencing net erosion and subsidence, losing significant coastline annually in the most exposed areas.
 Sand spits and barrier islands are being reshaped by waves and currents.

 Climate And Weather